-Podcasts are an excellent way of connecting with some of the world’s most interesting people and and their stories and experience.
-Podcasts have the enviable position of being able to have in depth conversations with best-selling authors, entrepreneurs, TV personalities, athletes and influencers in a way that engages people in a way that no other medium can.
+Podcasts are an excellent way of connecting with some of the world’s most interesting people and their stories and experience.
+Podcasts have the enviable position of being able to have in-depth conversations with best-selling authors, entrepreneurs, TV personalities, athletes and influencers in a way that engages people in a way that no other medium can.

 Why doesn’t everyone have a podcast then?